Cho'Gath Build Guide by EmbraceProgress

 Cleanse is only taken by ADC's when the other team is loaded with CC, and even then, they generally prefer Heal over it.
 Your tenacity and tankiness make this a waste.

 At level 18, Heal restores about 350 health.
 You know what else does?
-Killing like five minions.
+Killing five minions via Carnivore.
 Seriously.

 Tank'gath.
 This is generally the most common way Cho'Gath is played, for good reason.
-With the same build as other tanks, Cho has nearly 1000 extra HP thanks to Feast, making him a giant, fat brick to the enemy team (unless they have a Vayne...then you become a damn pincushion).
+With the same build as other tanks, Cho gets a lot of bonus health thanks to Feast, making him a giant, fat brick to the enemy team.
 His AOE CC allows him to disrupt the enemy team long enough to pick off their carries or peel for his own.
-Cho'Gath also excels at blocking a LOT of damage with his increased size; it's both hilarious and badass to be able to stand in front of a teammate while taking an entire The Culling to the face and being able to walk away unscathed.
+Cho'Gath also excels at blocking a LOT of damage with his increased size; your teammates will love you for it, and Warmog's Armor will bring you back to full health like nothing even happened.

 There are two ways to play Tank'Gath: aggressively with the use of Ignite and most likely a Doran's Ring start, or passively with Teleport and a defensive item.
 This section focuses on the latter; I personally feel that Teleport is a much better summoner for the team, especially when it takes a while to move Cho's fat *** all the way over to Dragon from top lane.
 He also wants to farm as much as possible, so that he can stack Feast and turn into a giant behemoth.
 Teleport allows him to both farm and go to teamfights once they break out.